Hurricane Information Okeechobee County

 Special Needs Shelter

 A Special Needs Shelter will open at the Department of Health at 8:00 a.m. located at 1700 NW 9th Avenue.
-Registration is required at https://snr.flhealthresponse.com/
+Registration is preferred - https://snr.flhealthresponse.com/

 Pet Safety Okeechobee County